dojonorth/fun-basics-dojo/README.md

   Say how what we've produced here is a very limit isomorphic construct to pave the way.
   We've put the map function on the codeball to make it more familiar too.
 From now on, we're going hardcore FP and have moved it off.

-4. MasterCodeBallSpec: This is the real thing.
+4. AdvancedCodeBallSpec: This is the real thing.
-  Have moved the map method out for more FP style and put in a trait Now a category constructor or whatever it's called [TODO: Check]
+  Have moved the map method out for more FP style and put in a trait
+  TODO: Uninspired name - the vaneer over this just being an Option is obvious coming off Now a category constructor or whatever it's called [TODO: Check]
   Moral: Basically an option.